python/mypy/docs/source/error_codes.rst

 ------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--disallow-untyped-calls` to enable it.
+Use :option:`--disallow-untyped-calls <mypy --disallow-untyped-calls>` to enable it.

 If you use :option:`--disallow-untyped-calls <mypy --disallow-untyped-calls>`, mypy generates an error when you call an unannotated function in an annotated function.